 Host Marriott may designate, by written notice to its shareholders, that it is treating all or a portion of its retained net capital gain as having been distributed to its shareholders for tax purposes, even though no actual distribution of such retained gain has been made.
 With respect to any such retained net capital gains, a U.S. shareholder would include its proportionate share of such gain in income as long-term capital gain and would be treated as having paid its proportionate share of the tax actually paid by Host Marriott with respect to the gain.
 The U.S. shareholder's basis in its common stock would be increased by its share of such gain and decreased by its share of such tax.
-With respect to such long-term capital gain of a U.S. shareholder that is an individual or an estate or trust, the IRS, as described above in this section, has authority to issue regulations that could apply the special 25% tax rate applicable generally to the portion of the long-term capital gains of an individual or an estate or trust attributable to deductions for depreciation taken with respect to depreciable real property.
-IRS Notice 97-64, described above in this section, did not address the taxation of non-corporate REIT shareholders with respect to retained net capital gains.
+With respect to such long-term capital gain of a U.S. shareholder that is an individual or an estate or trust, a special 25% will apply generally to the portion of the long-term capital gains of an individual or an estate or trust attributable to deductions for depreciation taken with respect to depreciable real property ("unrecaptured Section 1250 gain").
+Shareholders are advised to consult with their own tax advisors with respect to their capital gain tax liability.